fastexlabs/binaries/README.md

 `./bahamut start`: Starts the Caravan node.\
 `./bahamut stop`: Stops the Caravan node.\
 `./bahamut restart`: Restarts the Caravan node.\
-`./bahamut status`: Returns the status of the Caravan node.
+`./bahamut status`: Returns the status of the Caravan node.\
+`./bahamut Install`: Installs Caravan dependencies needed for the start.\
+`./bahamut Update`: Updates Caravan binaries and native scripts.\

 ## Commands